-To remind us all: A front-end implements the structure, design, behaviour, and animation of every element you see on-screen when you visit and interact with websites and apps.
+To remind us all: A front-end implements the structure, design, behavior, and animation of every element you see on-screen when you visit and interact with websites and apps.
 But what role does rich web front-ends play for content management and the digital customer experience?

 For one, they enrich the total experience by offering more interaction and self service for your visitors.
 Rich web front-ends also make traditional websites into something increasingly resembling an app—progressive web apps being a prime example.
 This way, old borders are erased, letting you focus on the content to be delivered to any front-end headlessly, while your developers focus on the services.
 Both content and services meld and work together in a seamless experience that delights your visitors even more.
 What’s not to like?

 While headless gospels across the web tout the separation of content and presentation, and still more focus on content—there is no way around the fact that sometime and somewhere your content must be presented to someone.
 Protecting your brand across several different channels may seem difficult, but a design system can definitely make things easier.

 A design system handles the visual and functional elements of your organization, fulfilling brand principles through design, realisation, and development of products and services.